 Together with the drawings, there are a large number of documents that support this application and they are available below.
 You can read them or downloaded them, but bear in mind some of the files are rather long and could be up to 5Mb in size.

-This suite of documents has been uploaded to the on-line DAC Faculty Application website in preparation for the May DAC meeting as we ask them for” Formal Advice”.
-Meanwhile the formal planning application process with Wiltshire Council is going forward.
+This suite of documents has been uploaded to the on-line DAC Faculty Application website in preparation for the next DAC meeting as we ask them for” Formal Advice”.

 The budgetary cost for the internal changes, external building and professional fees, excluding fittings and equipment, is of the order of £1.5M